 and filed for reference purposes.
 Automobiles should be locked at all times and registered

-Should a theft occur, the incident should be reported immediately to the Office of
+Should a theft occur, the incident should be reported immediately to the University

 Trash: Students are required to place all trash in the University provided trash receptacles

 within and around the residence halls.
 Small amounts of trash can be disposed of in

 the trash receptacles located in each residence hall.
 Trash should not be left outside

 a residence hall door, beside a residence hall trashcan, or in a stairwell.
 University

 staff will remove trash according to the building cleaning schedule.
 Large amounts

 of trash, waste, or unwanted items must be disposed of in nearby dumpsters.

 Vacation Periods: Halls are closed during vacation periods as announced in the University Calendar.